-100. The Historical Development of Astronomy.
+100. Historical Development of Astronomy.
 (3) II.
+Mr. Baker

-Mr. Herrick Prerequisite: upper division standing.
-Not open to students who have taken or are taking Astronomy 1A or 101.
+Prerequisite: upper division standing.
+Not open to students who have taken or are taking course 1 or 101, and may not be counted on the major in astronomy.

 A survey of astronomy, the historical development of its methods and ideas, and its relation to other fields of thought.